Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Numerical Results

-To evaluate the performance of the \ac{pla} classifiers on the continuous input spaces (Gaussian and Mixture scenarios) we consider the \ac{det} curves, showing the \ac{md} probability as a function of the \ac{fa} probability achieved during the test phase.
+To evaluate the performance of the \ac{pla} classifiers on the AWGN and Gaussian mixture scenarios, mapping the terrestrial radio and the underwater communication context, respectively, we consider the \ac{det} curves, showing the \ac{md} probability as a function of the \ac{fa} probability achieved during the test phase.

-\paragraph*{Gaussian Scenario} Fig.~\ref{fig:gauss_vs_AE} shows the \ac{det} for the various considered solutions in the Gaussian Scenario.
+\paragraph*{AWGN Scenario} Fig.~\ref{fig:gauss_vs_AE} shows the \ac{det} for the various considered solutions in the Gaussian Scenario.
 We note that the \ac{lt}-based classifiers perform as the \ac{lt}, as expected.
-This occurs also for the \ac{oclssvm} classifier, although it is not configured as in the hypotheses of Theorem~\ref{theorem3}.
-We also note that the \ac{ae} classifier does not perform as the \ac{lt} and for the considered dataset shows a worse performance.
-Indeed, the \ac{ae} classifier performance improves as $K$ decreases, i.e., with more compact latent space.
+We note that the \ac{ae} classifier does not perform as well as the \ac{lt} and, for the considered dataset, shows a worse performance.
+Indeed, the \ac{ae} classifier performance improves as $K$ decreases, i.e., with a more compact latent space.

-\paragraph*{Mixture Scenario} Fig.~\ref{fig:GMM_GLRT_AE} shows the \ac{det} for the \ac{pla} classifiers and the \ac{lt} in the Mixture Scenario, and thus in a more complex underwater acoustic communication scenario.
-In this case, all classifiers and the \ac{lt} are better performing than in the Gaussian Scenario, due to the more marked differences between the \acp{pdf} of the \ac{cf} vectors of the two classes.
+\paragraph*{Underwater Communication Scenario} Fig.~\ref{fig:GMM_GLRT_AE} shows the \ac{det} for the \ac{pla} classifiers and the \ac{lt} in the underwater acoustic communication scenario, which may also translate to more complex scenarios.
+In this case, all classifiers and the \ac{lt} are better performing than in the AWGN Scenario, due to the more marked differences between the \acp{pdf} of the \ac{cf} vectors of the two classes.
 Also in this case, we observe that all \ac{lt}-based classifiers have a similar performance and show a \ac{det} very close to that of the \ac{lt}.